-It takes about two weeks to fully heal.
+Tonsillectomy recovery takes about two weeks.
 For children getting this type of surgery, they will be able to return to school in about seven to ten days.
 To assist in the recovery process, we’ll provide detailed post-operative instructions, including a customized plan for controlling post-operative pain.

 No, you or your child can visit an ENT doctor without a referral.

 If your family hasn’t visited the doctor for throat concerns before, consider starting with a visit to a primary care doctor or pediatrician first.
 Both types of doctors regularly treat common throat concerns like strep, tonsillitis and swollen tonsils.
 With hundreds of primary care doctors and pediatricians, you’ll be able to find expert answers at a clinic near you.
 To make an appointment with an ENT doctor, please choose a location and call to schedule.

 Everyone gets a tonsil infection now and then.
 Sometimes, tonsil infections happen more often and become recurrent.
 Recurring infections happen when you or your child has: